 Mode LastWriteTime Size/Length Name

-Those output items are just properties of the object, if they don't happen to suit your purposes today, you can simply choose to return the properties that you want:
+Those output items are just the default properties of the object, if they don't happen to suit your purposes today, you can choose to return a different set of properties that you do want:

 PS C:\> Get-ChildItem | Select-Object Name, LastWriteTime